 Students have the opportunity to engage with noted figures through small group conversations, weekly shared meals, internship opportunities, and employment.

-Carnegie Global Oregon students remain involved throughout their college experience, allowing them to create projects, develop leadership roles, and become active members of the ethical community.
+Carnegie Global Ethics students remain involved throughout their college experience, allowing them to create projects, develop leadership roles, and become active members of the ethical community.

 Why should I choose to live in this community?

 Students will gain connections for internships, learn how to develop their own projects that engage with and help a community, and develop a cohort of passionate and engaged colleagues.

 Previous guest speakers include Nigerian author and MacArthur genius Chimamanda Adiche; Jim Shephard, CEO of Bank AIG in Europe; Sister Helen Prejean, human rights crusader and author of Dead Man Walking; UN Ambassador Salman Ahmad, author of Rock and Roll Jihad; Jody Williams, a Nobel Peace Prize Laureate, and many others.

 Carnegie Global Ethics is a well-developed program, providing connections across campus and the world.
 Our students have high graduation rates, earn connections to internships around the world, study abroad, and have put on conferences on issues ranging from genocide to human trafficking.